redolution/gekkoboot/README.md

 When choosing a shortcut button, beware that some software checks for buttons held at boot to alter certain behaviors.
 If your software behaves differently when booted through iplboot, ensure the assigned shortcut button is not used in this way.
 For example, it is not recommended to assign Swiss to the B button as holding B causes Swiss to disable the DVD drive.

+Also on Qoob SX, the "backup" BIOS will run before iplboot, so it may interfere with some shortcuts.

 ## Compiling